FREQUENTLY ASKED QUESTIONS

 5. Do I need to ship mouse fecal samples in dry ice?

-No, you can ship mouse fecal samples to other laboratories or genotyping facilities at ambient temperature, even in the summer, if they have been air-dried.
+No, you can ship mouse fecal samples to other laboratories or genotyping facilities at ambient temperature, even in the summer, if they have been fully air-dried prior to shipment.

 1. How should I store the AquaPreserve solution?